Inside: a detailed tutorial on how to choose your camera focus points and choose which part of your image you want in focus.

 Third, it’s powerful because you can use it to create interesting compositions while shooting.

 In this photo I used the rule of thirds to compose my photo with my son in the right third of the frame.

-In this tutorial I’ll use the term single point focus to refer to the camera setting that allows us to choose and toggle our focal point.
+In this tutorial, we’ll use the term single point focus to refer to the camera setting that allows you to choose and toggle your focal point.

 How to Toggle Your Camera’s Focal Point

 Step 1 – Pull Out Your Camera Manual